veerendra2/veerendra2.github.io/_posts/2019-1-17-kubernetes-the-hard-way-3.md

 EOF
 {% endhighlight %}

 Create kubelet systemd unit file.
-Below you can notice I have specified `--docker*` flag which indicates kubelet intracts with docker daemon
+Below you can notice I have specified `--docker*` flag which indicates that kubelet intracts with docker daemon

 {% highlight shell %}
 # On worker nodes